nicholaslws/BSF-projects/SOP/SOP.md

 Thanks.

-After each major step, just ensure that the following are done: 1.
+After each major step, ensure that the following are done: \* Feeding + Feed tally sheets for each line has been updated (Amount of scoops/tray)
-Feeding + Feed tally sheets for each line has been updated (Amount of scoops/tray) + Status of each tray is updated (Feeding/CUlled/Drying/Sick etc) + Empty bins/ drums are washed
++ Status of each tray is updated (Feeding/CUlled/Drying/Sick etc) + Empty bins/ drums are washed

-1. Traying
+-   Traying
     -   New trays have been recorded into the feed tally sheets.
 (New rows of data)
     -   Tray tracking sheet is updated

-1. Harvesting
+-   Harvesting
     -   Latest ID on mini whiteboard has been updated
     -   Feed Tally sheets’ harvest columns has been updated (amount of frass and maggots collected, PPP%)
     -   Feed Tally’s Tray status has been updated (Feeding to Harvested)
     -   Tray tracking sheet is updated
     -   Cage tally sheet is updated (Records of new trays to be added)

-1. Taking cages into light
+-   Taking cages into light
     -   Cage tally sheet is updated (Light column updated with date)

-1. Taking cages down
+-   Taking cages down
     -   Collect the masking tape tags from the cages to denote that they’ve been decommed
     -   Cage tally sheet is updated based on collected tags (Decomm column updated with date)

-1. Egg collection
+-   Egg collection
     -   Egg traps are replaced
     -   Have sufficient nurseries been made for the week?
     -   Does Oto or TL need more eggs
     -   Excess eggs are culled in a freezer so they do not hatch over work area
     -   Are there sufficient egg traps left for the next collection?
     -   If wooden egg traps are used, that they have been placed in the oven or dehydrator

-1. Food collection
+-   Food collection
     -   Bins are washed
     -   Food collection sheet updated